 ATLIX and ATLAX have not directly provided any financial guarantees in respect to bank overdrafts and loans of subsidiaries as at 31 December 2020 and 31 December 2019.
-ATLIX and ATLAX have not given any unsecured guarantees at 31 December 2020
+ATLIX and ATLAX have not given any unsecured guarantees at 31 December 2020 or 31 December 2019.

-Financial quarantees are held by European Transport Investments (UK) Limited ('ETI UK'), a subsidiary of ATLIX, in respect of external borrowings held by Warnow Tunnel and other quarantees have been made by other subsidiaries of ATLIX and ATLAX
+Financial guarantees are held by European Transport Investments (UK) Limited ('ETI UK'), a subsidiary of ATLIX, in respect of external borrowings held by Warnow Tunnel and other guarantees have been made by other subsidiaries of ATLIX and ATLAX over office leases.